PhinehasNarh/Simple_TCP_chat/README.md

-# TCP Chat System
+### TCP Chat System

-This project is a simple TCP-based chat system implemented in Python.
-It consists of a chat server and a client that can connect to the server to send and receive messages in real-time.
-The client features a pop-up notification for incoming messages using `tkinter`.
+Welcome to my TCP Chat System!
+This is a simple chat app built in Python using basic TCP/IP and sockets.
+The chat window has a basic GUI thanks to Tkinter, so you can see and send messages in real-time.

-## Features

-- **Multi-Client Support**: The server can handle multiple clients simultaneously.
-- **Broadcasting**: Messages sent by a client are broadcast to all other connected clients.
+## What You Can Do
+Chat with multiple people simultaneously.
-- **Pop-Up Notifications**: Clients receive incoming messages through a pop-up window.
+See messages pop up in a simple window.
+Easy to run—just start the server, then the clients, and you're good to go!

-## Prerequisites
+## What You Need

-- Python 3.x
+Python 3.x
-- `tkinter` library (usually comes pre-installed with Python)
+Just basic Python and some networking knowledge.

-## Getting Started
+## How to Get Started

-### 1. Clone the Repository
+Clone This Repo

-git clone https://github.com/PhinehasNarh/TCP-chat.git
+First, grab a copy of the code: git clone https://github.com/PhinehasNarh/TCP-chat.git

 cd TCP-chat

-### 2. Run the Server
+# Run the Server
-The server script needs to be running before clients can connect to it.

-TCP chat server.py
-The server will start and listen for connections on 127.0.0.1 (localhost) and port 2222.
+Fire up the server by running the following in your terminal: python server.py
+If everything's good, you'll see something like:
+Server started on 127.0.0.1:2222

-### 3. Run the Client
+# Run the Client
-You can run the client script on the same machine or on a different one that can connect to the server.

-TCP chat receiver.py
-Once connected, the client will prompt you to enter a message.
-When another client sends a message, it will be displayed in a pop-up window.

-### 4. Sending Messages
-After the client connects to the server, you can type messages and press Enter to send them.
-To exit the chat, type exit and press Enter.

-## Code Overview
-# Server
-chatserver Class: Manages client connections, broadcasts messages, and handles communication. start() Method: Listens for incoming client connections and starts a new thread for each client.
+Next, open up another terminal (or multiple if you want to simulate different users), and run:

+python client.py

+A window will pop up asking for your username and chat room.
+After that, you're in!

-# Client
+# Chat Away!
-receive_messages() Function: Listens for incoming messages from the server and displays them in a pop-up window. show_popup() Function: Uses tkinter to display incoming messages in a pop-up dialog.
+Type your message at the bottom of the chat window and hit Enter.
+Messages from others will show up in the chat area.

+## Troubleshooting Tips
+Client can’t connect?
+Make sure the server is running and is listening on 127.0.0.1:2222.
+Socket error [WinError 10048]?
+This usually means the server’s already running on that port.
+Make sure it’s not running in another terminal or app.
+Not seeing messages?
+Check the terminals for any error messages.
+They’ll give you clues on what went wrong.
+Also, make sure your client and server scripts are talking to each other.

-## Customization
+## Limitations
+This is just a basic setup.
+If you’re thinking about using it for more users or heavier traffic, you might want to add more error handling or optimize the code.

+# Want to Contribute?
-Feel free to fork this repository, make improvements, and submit a pull request.
-Contributions are welcome!
+If you have any ideas or improvements, feel free to fork this repo and submit a pull request.
+I’d love to see what you come up with!

+# License
+This project is under the MIT License, so feel free to do whatever you like with it.

+Coded by: ph1n3y